The 16-19 Bursary Fund: financial support for students in 2016-17

 If students do not meet these conditions, they will be notified and bursary payments for that month or part of that month will be withheld or may, in exceptional cases, be withdrawn completely.
+Students will not be paid for the days that they are absent from school for whatever reason once their attendance drops below 95%.
 Students who leave the Sixth Form during the year will automatically lose their bursary entitlements.

 Completing the application form

 Students and parents are asked to complete the application form – available either online or as a paper copy – giving as much detail as possible regarding family or special circumstances and levels of support required with actual and estimated costs.
 The declaration must then be signed by both student and a parent or carer and submitted together with appropriate supporting and up to date evidence to Mrs Knight or Mrs Kiteley, KS5 Student Support Manager.
 Incomplete forms or where the evidence is insufficient will be returned.